AjdinMasic-code/RabbitMQ-CSharp/README.md

 # RabbitMQ-C#
 RabbitMQ demo with C#

 This code base uses C# to demo RabbitMQ.
 For this demo you will need Docker installed and some basic knowledge of docker commands if you are using Windows.
+For this project to work you will also need Visual Studio 2022.
+The edition doesn't matter.

 This demo was developed on Windows using Docker.